bsccf/Uni-notes/Electrical and electronic systems/1b Electric current/Electric current.md

 >> $Q=$ charge ([[coulombs]])
 >> $t=$ time (seconds)

-The actual rate at which electrons move in a wire is incredibly slow (see: [[electron drift velocity]])
+The actual rate at which electrons move in a wire is incredibly slow (see: [[electron drift velocity#Calculating it]]) so in reality